Szymon-Czuszek/SAS-Data-Science/README.md

 CATX	Removes leading/trailing spaces from input strings and inserts a separator between them.
 CAT	Concatenates input strings without removing any spaces and does not insert a separator.

+[SasFunctionsCoalesce.sas](SAS/SasFunctionsCoalesce.sas): This script demonstrates the use of the COALESCE function in SAS to handle missing values by selecting the first non-missing value from a list of variables.

+Step 1: Data Step
+DATA coal:

+Declares two variables: home and cell, which are numeric.
+Uses the COALESCE function:
+numvalue = coalesce(home, cell);
+Assigns numvalue the first non-missing value between home and cell.
+If home is non-missing, it is assigned to numvalue.
+If home is missing, then the value of cell is assigned to numvalue.
+DATALINES:

+Input dataset:
+Two observations:
+Observation 1: Only home is provided (6578975), while cell is missing.
+Observation 2: Only cell is provided (6448565), while home is missing.
+RUN:

+Executes the DATA step to create the coal dataset.
+Step 2: PROC PRINT
+PROC PRINT DATA = coal:
+Prints the coal dataset to display the results of the COALESCE function.
+Output
+The dataset coal will look like this:

+home	cell	numvalue
+6578975	.
+6578975
+.
+6448565	6448565

+The COALESCE function:
+Takes multiple arguments and returns the first non-missing value from the list.
+Commonly used in scenarios where you want to fill missing values by prioritizing available data.

 ## Solutions to exercises in Udemy course by Ermin Dedic: "SAS Programming Complete: Learn SAS and Become a Data Ninja"